Portola Redwoods State Park

-Located in the central Santa Cruz Mountains are five redwood-blanketed parks: Portola, Pescadero, Memorial, Sam McDonald, and Heritage Grove.
+In the central Santa Cruz Mountains are five redwood-blanketed parks: Portola, Pescadero, Memorial, Sam McDonald, and Heritage Grove.
 These parks have an interconnected trail system and offer some very nice hiking, mostly in second-growth forests, but with a few patches of old growth.

 Portola Redwoods State Park

 The park's main entrance and visitors' center are located in a redwood grove that's been protected from logging since 1924.
 The interpretive signs say that this region has been selectively logged, but practically no stumps are visible except for a cluster near the campfire center, and Lawrence Fox's 1986 inventory of redwood forests classifies the area as old growth.
-The area does lack really big trees, but this might just be its natural state; despite its lowland location, it looks more like a typical redwood upland.
+The area doesn't have any really big trees, but this might just be its natural state; despite its lowland location, it looks more like a typical redwood upland.
 It's possible that Portola escaped significant logging because it was too far from the mills and didn't have the numerous big redwoods that other nearby locations, like the Middleton Tract and Slate Creek, offered.

-The park does have two remarkable lowland groves: Peters Creek, which is old-growth and can only be reached by a long trek with lots of climbing, and Slate Creek, which has been partially logged but is nontheless quite scenic and easier to reach.
+The park does have two remarkable lowland groves: Peters Creek, which is old-growth and can only be reached by a long trek with lots of climbing, and Slate Creek, which has been heavily logged but is nontheless quite scenic and easier to reach.